| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 throughout the country that currently do not have access to fresh produce

+and other healthy foods.
 In the case of the big retail gorilla Walmart, they have pledged to "open or expand 275 to 300 stores which will serve more than 800,000 people in rural and urban areas with limited or no access to grocery options." in addition- the retailer is promising the First Lady to push to get their food offerings healthier than ever.
 "Walmart's healthier food initiative will reduce sodium and added sugars form packaged food items, make healthier food more affordable and develop a simple front-of-package seal for identifying healthier food choices."
 Click here for more on the push from First Lady Michelle to promote healthier food choices. | |

-American Farmers and Ranchers Named "Friend of Extension" ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The American
+| American Farmers and Ranchers Named "Friend of Extension" ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The American

 Farmers & Ranchers (AFR) received the 2011 Oklahoma Association